AdaCore/learn/courses/intro-to-ada/chapters/generics.rst

     end Show_Stack;

-In this example, we first create a generic stack package (:ada:`Stacks`) and then instantiate it to create a stack of 10 integer values.
+In this example, we first create a generic stack package (:ada:`Stacks`) and then instantiate it to create a stack of up to 10 integer values.

 Example: Swap
 -------------